ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+`location_plot` remains stored from the previous exercise.
+In this exercise, we will use this function to plot each distillery, colored by region and taste coclustering classification, respectively.

 *** =instructions
-- Use list comprehensions to create the list `region_cols` consisting of the color in `region_colors` that corresponds to each whisky in `whisky.Region`.
+- Create the list `region_cols` consisting of the color in `region_colors` that corresponds to each whisky in `whisky.Region`.
 - Similarly, create a list `classification_cols` consisting of the color in `cluster_colors` that corresponds to each cluster membership in `whisky.Group`.
-- `location_plot` remains stored from the previous exercise.
-Use it to create two interactive plots of distilleries, one colored by defined region called `region_cols` and the other with colors defined by coclustering designation called `classification_cols`.
+- Create two interactive plots of distilleries, one using `region_cols` and the other with colors defined by  called `classification_cols`.
 How well do the coclustering groupings match the regional groupings?

 *** =hint
 - This problem asks you to repeat part of the previous problem (for comparison), and to define a similar color classification for flavor clusters.
 Two straightforward list comprehensions will do the trick.
-- Consider casting `whisky.Region` and `whisky.Group` as lists!
+- If you do use a list comprehension, `whisky.Region` and `whisky.Group` should be cast as lists!

 *** =pre_exercise_code
 ```{python}